Get insider access

 Build Quality

-The Gigabyte M27Q X has good build quality.
-It's pretty similar to other Gigabyte monitors, and even though it's entirely made of plastic, it feels sturdy.
-The glossy section at the top of the back panel is terrible for fingerprints, and the stand feels a little cheap.
-Overall, it's not very premium, but there are no significant issues.
+The build quality is good.
+Even though it's entirely made of plastic, it feels sturdy.
+The stand feels a little cheap, and overall, it's not very premium, but there are no significant issues.

-There are a few quality control issues with our unit, including 2 dead pixels and a streak that's noticeable in near-black content.
-These likely aren't widespread issues, but they could indicate quality control issues.
+There are a few quality control issues with our unit, including two dead pixels and a streak that's noticeable in near-black content.
+These are likely quality control issues and not a widespread problem.

 Design